youssef-omarrr/Machine-and-deep-learning/README.md

     - MNIST digits Model (found in projects folder)
     - [Real-time number detector web app with a model trained on MNIST and custom datasets](https://github.com/youssef-omarrr/MNIST_Web_APP)
   - *To do list:*
-    - [ ] Update the web app to include reinforcement learning and add more nodes
+    - [ ] Add more nodes to the web app project
     - [ ] Search for a way to host the flask server